onealj/libcloud/docs/development.rst

 * All the functions and methods must contain Sphinx docstrings which are used to generate the API documentation.
 For more information, refer to the :ref:`Docstring conventions <docstring-conventions>` section below.
-* If you are adding a new feature, make sure to add a corresponding documentation.
+* If you are adding a new feature, make sure to add corresponding documentation.

 Code style guide
 ----------------

-* We follow `The Black code style`_ and automatically enforce it for all the new code using black tool.
+* We follow `The Black code style`_ and automatically enforce it for all new code using black tool.
 You can re-format your code using black by running ``black`` tox target (``tox -eblack``).
 * We enforce consistent import ordering using the isort library.
 Imports can be